ilhangrn/rustynotes.com/content/all-posts/My_list.md

 19. And finally: Matters of life and death - SF 2025
 20. The Essential Gandhi - SF 2025
 21. Becoming Story - SF 2025
+22. For whom the bell tolls - SF 2025
+23. Don't believe evertyhing you think - SF 2025
+24. Running and philosophy - SF 2025
+25. Dont believe everything you think - SF 2025

 ```

 </details>